What can you find in BrainVISA ?¶

 Many software libraries are directly useable from BrainVISA toolboxes and processing tools, amongst which several external Python language libraries which prove very useful for the neuroimaging community: for instance Numpy, Scipy, Matplotlib, and many others.

-Visualization and interactive edition of data is integrated in Axon user interface, via the eye eye and pencil pencil icons close to data parameters in processing interfaces.
+Visualization and interactive edition of data is integrated in Axon user interface, via the eye and pencil

 Axon provides facilities to customize and write new specialized visualization tools.
 Most of them make use of Anatomist: Data visualization and library of high-level neuroimaging graphical components.
 Visualization can be adapted to specific needs for specific data, and complete 3D scenes can be built and triggered by a simple click.